Commodity stocks keep Europe buoyant as Russia gas supply concerns linger | Business

 Commodity stocks keep Europe buoyant as Russia gas supply concerns linger

-European shares steadied on Wednesday on the back of commodity stocks, while Russian energy giant Gazprom halting gas supplies to Bulgaria and Poland and a plunge in German consumer morale kept gains in check.
-The pan-European STOXX 600 rose 0.2%, reversing opening losses that took it to a fresh six-week low.

-European shares steadied on Wednesday on the back of commodity stocks, while Russian energy giant Gazprom halting gas supplies to Bulgaria and Poland and a plunge in German consumer morale kept gains in check.
+European shares broke a three-day losing streak on Wednesday as basic materials stocks surged 4.5%, while Russian energy giant Gazprom halting gas supplies to Bulgaria and Poland and a plunge in German consumer morale kept gains in check.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)